Crate training: Legislation

 In Sweden, regulations forbid keeping dogs in cages or other enclosures below a certain size.
 Exceptions are made for some situations, such as during travels or at dog shows/trials.
 Even then, the dogs have to be walked every two hours or three hours.
 The size required for an enclosure to be exempt from such regulations starts at 2 m2—about the area of a single/twin mattress—for a small dog and up to 5.5 m2 for a large dog.
 Similar regulations exist in Finland.

+Spain forbids the practice as well, as it is considered animal cruelty by its law of animal protection and well-being like we can see on the prohibition to "Use any gadget, mechanism or utensil intended to limit or impede their mobility except by veterinary prescription taking into account their well-being." as well as the mandatory to "Educate and handle the animal with methods that do not cause suffering or mistreatment of the animal, nor cause states of anxiety or fear."